Safeguarding, safety and promoting the welfare of children is the highest priority for Longford Park Primary Academy:

 - Preventing the impairment of children’s health or development

 - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

 - Taking action to enable all children to have the best outcomes

 Safeguarding is about more than Child Protection.
 The latter is specifically about protecting children and young people from suspected abuse and neglect.
 It includes everything an organisation can do to keep children and young people safe, including minimizing the risk of harm and accidents and taking action to tackle safety concerns.

->

-> With this in mind, the school will provide a broad and balanced curriculum underpinned by our school values; used to model and articulate British values, linked to our robust PSHCE curriculum which will be developed in relation to our own context.
+With this in mind, the school will provide a broad and balanced curriculum underpinned by our school values; used to model and articulate British values, protected characteristics and links to our robust PSHE curriculum which will be developed in relation to our own context.